OWASP/owasp-mastg/docs/index.md

 > "Define the industry standard for mobile application security."

-This OWASP flagship project provides a security standard for mobile apps (OWASP MASVS) and a comprehensive testing guide (OWASP MSTG) that covers the processes, techniques, and tools used during a mobile app security test, as well as an exhaustive set of test cases that enables testers to deliver consistent and complete results.
+This OWASP flagship project provides a security standard for mobile apps (OWASP MASVS) and a comprehensive testing guide (OWASP MASTG) that covers the processes, techniques, and tools used during a mobile app security test, as well as an exhaustive set of test cases that enables testers to deliver consistent and complete results.

 <br><br><br>

 ## Trusted by ...

-The OWASP MASVS and MSTG are trusted by the following platform providers and standardization, governmental and educational institutions.
+The OWASP MASVS and MASTG are trusted by the following platform providers and standardization, governmental and educational institutions.
 [Learn more](https://github.com/OWASP/owasp-mstg/blob/master/Document/0x02b-MASVS-MSTG-Adoption.md).

 <a href="https://github.com/OWASP/owasp-mstg/blob/master/Document/0x02b-MASVS-MSTG-Adoption.md">
 <img src="assets/trusted-by-logos.png"/>